Cloud-Drift/earthcube-community-talk-2023/slides/clouddrift.md

 * Not only the analysis functions provided by CloudDrift any user-defined function
-* `apply_ragged()` as a higher-order function thus provides a framework to extend CloudDrift to with arbitrary analysis functions.
+* `apply_ragged()` as a higher-order function thus provides a framework to extend CloudDrift with arbitrary analysis functions.

 </section>